Symphony No. 3 (Saint-Saëns): Recordings

 The symphony continues to be a frequently performed and recorded part of the standard repertoire.
 One of the most renowned recordings is by Charles Munch leading the Boston Symphony Orchestra, with Berj Zamkochian at the organ.
 Eugene Ormandy and the Philadelphia Orchestra recorded the Symphony No. 3 several times, with Virgil Fox, E. Power Biggs, and Michael Murray as the organists.

 In 2006, the Ondine label recorded Olivier Latry performing the symphony at the inaugural concert of the Fred J. Cooper Memorial Organ in Verizon Hall, with Christoph Eschenbach conducting the Philadelphia Orchestra.
 Ondine released the recording in 2007 on SACD in 5.0 surround sound.
 Another well-regarded recording of the work is the Mercury Records "Living Presence" recording made in 1957 with the Detroit Symphony Orchestra under Paul Paray with Marcel Dupré on organ.
 It has been reissued on CD as Mercury #432719-2.
 BBC Radio 3 Record Review "Building a Library" recommended the Deutsche Grammophon recording with the Chicago Symphony Orchestra under Daniel Barenboim; uniquely, the organ used was over 3000 miles away, in Chartres Cathedral played by Gaston Litaize.
-Simon Preston made a recording in 1986 with James Levine conducting the Berlin Philharmonic Orchestra for Deutsche Grammophon.
+Simon Preston made a recording in 1986 with James Levine conducting the Berlin Philharmonic for Deutsche Grammophon.
 In 2021, Thierry Escaich made a recording with Jean-Jacques Kantorow conducting the Orchestre Philharmonique Royal de Liège (Complete symphonies).
 2 SACD BIS.
 Diapason d'or.
-The same year Olivier Latry made a new recording with Christian Mācelaru conducting the Orchestre National de France (Complete symphonies).
+The same year Olivier Latry made a new recording with Cristian Măcelaru conducting the Orchestre National de France (complete symphonies).
 3 CD Warner classics.
 5 Diapasons.